prixt/soundsense-rs/README.md

     soundsense-rs.exe -l "path/to/gamelog.txt" -p "path/to/soundpack/folder"
 This will make soundsense-rs check if there is a file named "ignore.txt" in the binary directory, and will use that file to make the ignore list.

-## Known problems
-* not properly tested in Adventure mode & Arena mode.

 ## [MIT License](./LICENSE)